SOPR Student Profiles

 In entering this program, I came from a super disciplinary (and sometimes rigid) political science and public policy background.
 During my time in these academic spaces, I was simultaneously heavily involved in creative community-led activist work with Survivor, racialized, and queer communities I hold kinship with.
 I often found myself teetering 2 different worlds, trying to balance being a disciplinary academic (whatever that may look like?) and a community member practicing vital grassroots groundwork.
 It wasn’t until I started the SOPR program that I was able to fully enter an academic space with all of these parts of myself intact, and not have to reserve pieces for certain audiences.
 The interdisciplinary nature and social justice focus of this program allowed me to enter as I am.
 SOPR continues to provide me with the tools to move differently, rethink normativity, and practice ways of being that the traditional neoliberal academy does not.

-Meet third-year candidate, Leah Connor
+Meet third-year student, Leah Connor

 Hiya!
 I’m Leah!
 I am entering into my third year in the Social Practice and Transformational Change program at UofG.
 I am a lone parent of two lovely people (pictured), as the matriarch of a gender-queer, poor, multiethnic-racial family much of my motivation in knowledge creation and exploration is rooted in my lofty (sometimes misguided) attempts to make this world a little bit softer.
 I enter into academia as a subversive intellectual; “under false pretenses, with bad documents, out of love.”
 (Moten & Harney, 2013 p.26).